noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 In these two examples we use a number in the filter (i.e., gt.\
 :strong:`100`), which is by default automatically recognised as a number and the required math is calculated out of the box.
-In case there is a query in which you use a number, but need to consider is as a string, you need to use double quotes, like gt.\ :strong:`"100"`.
+In case there is a query in which you use a number, but need to consider it as a string, you need to use double quotes, like gt.\ :strong:`"100"`.

 .. _logical-operators: